-Academic Appeals Policy This is a policy which sets out the academic grounds on which you can appeal.
-Academic Integrity and Misconduct Policy This is a policy which informs students of the expectations for and processes around academic integrity.
-Dignity and Respect Policy This policy is designed to ensure an environment that promotes a culture of respect in which harassment and bullying are recognised as totally unacceptable behaviours.
+Academic Appeals Policy

+This is a policy which sets out the academic grounds on which you can appeal.

+Academic Integrity and Misconduct Policy

+This is a policy which informs students of the expectations for and processes around academic integrity.

+Dignity and Respect Policy

+This policy is designed to ensure an environment that promotes a culture of respect in which harassment and bullying are recognised as totally unacceptable behaviours.
 It also aims to reassure students and staff that allegations of harassment or bullying will be dealt with quickly and sensitively with no fear of reprisal.

+Student Disability Policy

-Disability Policy This document sets out how we support and enable students with physical disabilities, sensory impairments, specific learning difficulties, special psychological needs and medical conditions which may have an impact on day- to-day activities, to take part in all aspects of our academic and social programmes.
-Email Acceptable Use Policy This document provides information on the acceptable use of email by our students, staff, visitors and contractors.
+This document sets out how we support and enable students with physical disabilities, sensory impairments, specific learning difficulties, special psychological needs and medical conditions which may have an impact on day- to-day activities, to take part in all aspects of our academic and social programmes.

+Policy

+Email Acceptable Use This document provides information on the acceptable use of email by our students, staff, visitors and contractors.
 Its key aim is to ensure that the content of any email communication does not constitute a breach of any of our policies or the legislative framework within which we operate.

+Engagement Policy

-Engagement Policy The main aim of this document is to provide clear information to our students on the importance of engagement (both in terms of attendance and engagement in class and via Canvas) for academic success and the quality of the student experience.
+The main aim of this document is to provide clear information to our students on the importance of engagement (both in terms of attendance and engagement in class and via Canvas) for academic success and the quality of the student experience.

 Equality, Diversity and Inclusion Policy This document articulates our commitment to creating an environment that respects the diversity of all staff and students and enables them to attain their full potential free of discrimination, harassment or victimisation.

+Ethics Policy

-Ethics Policy This document builds upon our values by setting out seven ethical principles that we expect all our directors, staff, students and external members who are represented on our committees to act in accordance with.
-External Speaker Policy This document is designed to ensure within our academic community the right to freedom of speech within the law.
+This document builds upon our values by setting out seven ethical principles that we expect all our directors, staff, students and external members who are represented on our committees to act in accordance with.

+External Speaker Policy

+This document is designed to ensure within our academic community the right to freedom of speech within the law.
 This means ensuring that opinions expressed do not create or contribute to an environment of fear, harassment, intimidation, verbal abuse or violence.

+Harassment and Sexual Misconduct Policy

+This policy is designed to ensure an environment that promotes a culture of respect in which harassment and sexual misconduct are recognised as totally unacceptable behaviours.
+It also aims to reassure students and staff who report any allegations of harassment or sexual misconduct that their report will be dealt with quickly and sensitively with no fear of victimisation for them having made the report.